wikfeldt/shorttalk-coderefinery/talk.md

 ## About the project

-- Started in September 2016 as project within the Nordic e-Infrastructure Collaboration (NeIC)
+- Started in September 2016 as project within **NeIC**
+- 2.5 FTEs spread around the Nordics
 - Second phase will start autumn 2018

 <img src="img/hpc_orgs.png" style="width: 100%;"/>